Averaging over fast variables in the fluid limit for Markov chains: Application to the supermarket model with memory: The supermarket model with memory

 and

 and

 \end{theorem}

 The argument used to prove this result would apply without modification starting from any initial condition $z(0)$ for the limit dynamics (\ref{ODE}) such that $z_k(0)\le a_k$ for all $k$, with suitable conditions on the convergence of $Z^N(0)$ to $z(0)$.
 It may be harder to move beyond initial conditions which do not lie below the fixed point.
-We do note here however a family of long-time upper bounds for the limit dynamics which might prove useful for such an extension.
-Fix $j\in \N$ and define $a^{(j)}_k=a_{(k-j)^+}$ for each $k \in \Z^+$; then $a^{(j)}$ is a fixed point of the modified equation
+We do note here, however, a family of long-time upper bounds for the limit dynamics which might prove useful for such an extension.
+Fix $j\in\N$ and define $a^{(j)}_k=a_{(k-j)^+}$ for each $k \in\Z^+$; then $a^{(j)}$ is a fixed point of the modified equation

-Since the added term is always non-negative, a similar argument to that used to prove Theorem~\ref{DDD} in the next subsection shows also that, if $z(0)\le a^{(j)}$ and $(z(t):t\ge0)$ is a solution of the original equation, then $z(t)\le a^{(j)}$ for all $t$.
+Since the added term is always nonnegative, a similar argument to that used to prove Theorem~\ref{DDD} in the next subsection also shows that, if $z(0)\le a^{(j)}$ and $(z(t)\dvtx t\ge0)$ is a solution of the original equation, then $z(t)\le a^{(j)}$ for all~$t$.